craig-davis/craig-davis.github.io/_posts/2021-03-22-Adding-a-remote-switch-to-a-webcam-light.markdown

     caption="Original webcam light switch"
 %}

 In this post, I'll share some photos of how to add a switch to a common and inexpensive webcam light.
 I'll include a few Amazon affiliate links to the items I used to assemble this.
-It looks like [quite](https://amzn.to/318ODf1) [a](https://amzn.to/3d0Q4Sn) [few](https://amzn.to/31aJ53R) of the webcam lights use the same controller and switch.
+[Quite](https://amzn.to/318ODf1) [a](https://amzn.to/3d0Q4Sn) [few](https://amzn.to/31aJ53R) of the webcam lights use the same controller and switch.
 This approach should work for any of these webcam lights.
 In the photo to the left you can see the switch that controls the color and brightness of the light.
-The on/off switch is our target, we're going to add a second switch [in parallel](https://www.dummies.com/programming/electronics/diy-projects/electronics-projects-how-to-build-series-and-parallel-switched-circuits/#:~:text=When%20switches%20are%20wired%20in,circuit%20from%20two%20different%20locations) to it.
+We're going to add a second switch [in parallel](https://www.dummies.com/programming/electronics/diy-projects/electronics-projects-how-to-build-series-and-parallel-switched-circuits/#:~:text=When%20switches%20are%20wired%20in,circuit%20from%20two%20different%20locations) to the on/off switch.

 ## Materials